knative/docs/contributing/DOCS-CONTRIBUTING.md

 For code samples, initially assign your PR to the SME who should review for technical accuracy.
 If you don't know who the appropriate owner/reviewer of your PR should be, you can assign it to the
-[current Work Group lead](./WORKING-GROUPS.md) of the related component.
+[current working group lead](./WORKING-GROUPS.md) of the related component.

 If you want to notify and include other stakeholders in your PR review, use the `/cc` command.
 For example: `/cc @stakeholder1 @stakeholder2`